apache/mynewt-site/docs/os/modules/sensor_framework/sensor_api.md

 #### Sensor Interface

-The  `struct sensor_itf` data structure represents interface the sensor device driver uses to communicate with the sensor device.
+The  `struct sensor_itf` data structure represents the interface the sensor device driver uses to communicate with the sensor device.

 ```c